 Also just outside of Rocky, the Mt Etna Cave’s limestone karst was created by the gradual dissolution of ancient coral reefs.
 What remains is a bunch of overground caves in a limestone ridge, perfect for the first-time spelunker.
 If you’re after some wildlife sighting, the caves at Mt Etna also happen to house 80% of the Australian population of bent-wing bats, the smallest and most adorable variety of cave bat, as well as a colony of significantly more terrifying ghost bats, which are the only carnivorous cave bats in Australia.
 The more you know.

 Known for being some of the longest lava tubes in the world, a trek through the Undara Caves in far north Queensland makes for one of the most memorable experiences in the state.
-Located about four hours south-west of Cairns, the cavernous tunnels are natural conduits forged 190,000 years ago by streams of lava that erupted from the Undara Volcano and onto the Atherton Tableland.
+Located about five hours drive north west of Townsville, the cavernous tunnels are natural conduits forged 190,000 years ago by streams of lava that erupted from the Undara Volcano and onto the Atherton Tableland.
 Make sure you time your visit with breeding season if you want to see some microbats.

 Chillagoe-Mungana Caves National Park